MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/menuitem.md

 [![Download Sample](~/media/shared/download.png) Download the sample](https://docs.microsoft.com/en-us/samples/xamarin/xamarin-forms-samples/userinterface-menuitem/)

-The Xamarin.Forms [`MenuItem`](xref:Xamarin.Forms.MenuItem) class is a used to define menu items for menus such as `ListView` item context menus and Shell application flyout menus.
+The Xamarin.Forms [`MenuItem`](xref:Xamarin.Forms.MenuItem) class defines menu items for menus such as `ListView` item context menus and Shell application flyout menus.

-The following screenshot shows `MenuItem` objects in a `ListView` context menu on iOS and Android:
+The following screenshots show `MenuItem` objects in a `ListView` context menu on iOS and Android:

 [!["MenuItems on iOS and Android"](menuitem-images/menuitem-demo-cropped.png "MenuItems on iOS and Android")](menuitem-images/menuitem-demo-full.png#lightbox "MenuItems on iOS and Android full image")